awemorris/suika3/README.md

 |All targets    |~2 MB          |Allocates 256 MB at startup for GC; does not exceed that limit |

 The garbage collector allocates 256 MB at startup because currently 256 MB is the maximum heap size.
+So the required system memory size is 256 MB by default.
+(However, this can be adjusted to a smaller value.)

 ### Garbage Collection

-Suika3 implements a high-performance garbage collector similar to the HotSpot VM in Java, so you generally don’t need to worry much about delays caused by garbage collection.
+Suika3 implements a high-performance garbage collector similar to the HotSpot VM in Java, so you generally don't need to worry much about delays caused by garbage collection.

 * The garbage collector uses a generational GC, managing objects in young and old generations.
 * Young-generation GC runs extremely fast using a copying algorithm (semi-space copy GC).
 * Old-generation GC uses a mark-and-sweep algorithm and performs compaction when necessary (mark-sweep-compact GC).

+---

 ## License

-This software is released under the `zlib License`.
+This software is released under the `ZLib License`.

 ```
 Suika3
 Copyright (c) 2026 The Suika3 Community
 ```

+---

 ## Support & Contact

 For issues, open an issue on GitHub.
 For larger discussions and design proposals, check the community channels (Discord coming soon).

+---

 ## Community

 Our official Discord server is coming soon!
-We are hard at work creating a space for creators to connect, share, and grow.
 Stay tuned for updates.

+### Our Commitment to Inclusivity

+We are committed to providing a welcoming and safe environment for everyone.
+Any form of discrimination is strictly prohibited.

+Our community warmly welcomes developers of all backgrounds, including but not limited to:

+* **Identity & Expression:** Race, ethnicity, nationality, language, gender identity and expression, sexual orientation, and sex characteristics.
+* **Personal Attributes:** Age, body size, personal appearance, ilness, and neurodiversity.
+* **Life Context:** Faiths, beliefs, disability (visible or invisible), level of experience, education, and socio-economic status.
+* **Justice & Inclusion:** We explicitly welcome individuals with past criminal records, firmly believing in the power of second chances and the inherent value of every contributor who participates respectfully.

+---

 ## Contribution